-Trump vetoes sweeping US defence bill
+Trump vetoes sweeping US defence Bill

 Both the House and the Senate set aside time next week to vote to override the veto - which would be the first such rebuff from Congress in his nearly four years in office.

-But with the omnibus funding bill, including general government finance and Covid relief, still up in the air, it was not clear whether Trump was leveraging both for concessions.
+But with the omnibus funding Bill, including general government finance and COVID-19 relief, still up in the air, it was not clear whether Trump was leveraging both for concessions.

 Trump has repeatedly demanded that the NDAA include changes to Section 230, a part of US communications legislation that protects social media giants like Facebook and Twitter from responsibility for content posted by their users.